 A Poconos Fall Foliage Tour

 Regardless of the time of year, Lake Wallenpaupack is beautiful.
 This massive Poconos lake covers 52 miles of shoreline and is home to some of the best fishing in Pennsylvania.
 Now, imagine strolling the shores of the lake on a cool autumn day with the vibrant colors of trees reflecting off the lake’s water all around you.
 That sounds wonderful, doesn’t it?
 Don’t forget the sunsets, either.
 The rays of the setting sun are the perfect compliment to the fall foliage.
 When you stay at Silver Birches Resort in Hawley, PA, you’ll be on the shores of Wallenpaupack.
-Warm yourself up with a cup of freshly brewed, local coffee from Cocoon Coffee House, and enjoy front row seats to the season’s scenery.
+Warm yourself up with a cup of freshly brewed, local coffee, and enjoy front row seats to the season’s scenery.

 Promised Land State Park

 Just 12 miles away from Hawley is Promised Land State Park.
 Grab your camera and hiking boots, jump in the car and head south to the park where you’ll find 3,000 acres of Poconos park land.
 For a wooded fall foliage tour, hike any of the park’s multiple trails, like the beautiful Little Falls Trail.
 Take in the crisp autumn air and the amazing display of beech and oak leaves.